GomerSimpson0/Hack_Cyberpunk_Terminal/README.md

 About
 -----

 Hello!
 If you have played in Cyberpunk 2077 you have seen the terminal hacking.
-In this program, you will also find sequences to hack and gain access.
+In this program, you will find sequences to hack and gain access.

 Installation
 ------------